Local health officials easing concerns after J&J COVID vaccinations resume

 “Do what’s right for you but I’m okay, I think it’s a good idea,” said Kelly Schockow, who was vaccinated Saturday.

-Most of the rare blood clots occurred in women in their 30’s and the Johnson and Johnson vaccine will now come with warning label to advise of the risk.
+Most of the rare blood clots occurred in women in their 30’s and the Johnson & Johnson vaccine will now come with warning label to advise of the risk.

 Going forward the state will continue to communicate regular updates and guidance from the federal government to providers and the general public about the Johnson & Johnson vaccine.